Aldwark Home Page

 Welcome to the Aldwark Area Parish Website

-The site is provided by the Aldwark Area Parish Council which comprises the three small village parishes of Aldwark, Flawith and Youlton in Hambleton, North Yorkshire.
+The site is provided by the Aldwark Area Parish Council, whose area comprises the three small village parishes of Aldwark, Flawith and Youlton in Hambleton, North Yorkshire.
 Contact details for the parish councillors can be found in the Parish Council section using the links at the side.
 If you would like to contribute items for the website, please email them to Colin Stroud.
 We are particularly keen to receive news of forthcoming events for the Upcoming Events section.

 If you would like to advertise a local business or service, free of charge, please contact us.